 So I suppose my point is that we all need to TALK.
 It’s not being negative or ungrateful to need to let off steam and have a good rant every now and then.
 (Or every day 😏).
 It’s healthy and has certainly kept me halfway sane.
 It doesn’t mean you love your children any less.
 And in fact I think the odd moan will make us better mums to them.

 I know I find it much easier to shake off those rubbishy moments after having talked them through with someone.
 Otherwise I’d be dwelling on them all day feeling crap and therefore not enjoying that time with my bubbas.

 Be aware of who you’re moaning about motherhood to

 I guess you do just have to be aware of having a whinge in the right context/to the right people.
-I wouldn’t go on my Facebook page for example and post a public moan because I don’t know what others might be going through or how it might make them feel.
+I wouldn’t go on my Facebook page for example and post a public moan.
+As I don’t know what others might be going through or how it might make them feel.

 Thanks for reading!
 Til next time,